top of page

 Born in Henniker, NH, Amy Beach was a child prodigy who composed her first walzes at the age of 4.
 The great niece of the founder of Bates College, she came from an educated but extremely controlling family who was not comfortable with the range of emotion she expressed in her music.

 In 1896, The Boston Symphony Orchestra premiered her "Gaelic" Symphony, the first symphony composed and published by an American woman.
 In 1900, the Boston Symphony premiered Beach's Piano Concerto, with the composer as soloist.
 It has been suggested that the piece reflects Beach's struggles against her mother and husband for control of her musical life.
-In all, Beach was one of the first American women who received large popularity for composing symphonies.

 Price.webp